luckydye/luckydye/src/content/post/-draft-taskfile.md

   - `task lint` - runs the linter
   - `task fix` - formats the code and fixes linting errors

-The "dev" task has a dependency on "setup", meaning, when I run the "dev" task, it will first run the "setup" task automagically.
+The `dev` task has a dependency on `setup`, meaning, when I run the `dev`, it will install all dependencies automagically without running `setup` explicitly.
 This means, I can clone any project of mine and expect that with a single command, `task dev`, it will install and start the project.

 Here an example of a full basic Taskfile I would use: